Kenneth-Pearson/Startup/README.md

 ## Restricts application functionality based upon authentication

 Secure API router in the index.js file prevents unauthorized users from sending their scores or viewing the scoreboard

+# WebSocket Deliverable

+## Backend listens for WebSocket connection

+Backend Websocket done through the peerProxy.js file

+## Frontend makes WebSocket connection

+Frontend Websocket done through the play.js file

+## Data sent over WebSocket connection

+A player score notifcation is sent after a game concludes.

+## Websocket data displayed in the application interface

+A player score notification is displayed on the left side of the play.html page.